 Rhythm Swing is available on the iPad and iPhone for a small once-off cost.
 It can also be purchased as a bundle with Flashnote Derby, which is a Notespeller app that we also use during the lesson (Flashnote Derby is also available on Android).

-[Another fun app to work with feeling the beat is The Most Addicting Sheep Game.
-We don’t use this one in class (yet!) but it is a heap of fun!]
+[Another fun app to work with feeling the beat is The Most Amazing Sheep Game.
+I use this with beginners who find it a little harder to get the hang of tapping out a rhythm, and they absolutely adore it!]

 Tenuto is a very comprehensive app with 24 different exercises which tests recognition of a wide variety of things.